Ok folks, it’s that time again – time to test the latest RAW converters to see how they fare when presented with a challenging image.

 Exposure X4 is much improved.
 Last time I tested it, it just couldn’t recover details from the shadows.
 Now it can.
 It lacks chromatic aberration correction, however.

-Affinity Photo produced a distinctive result, one I find quite pleasing.
-It could not, however, remove the chromatic aberration, despite having a setting for doing so.
+Affinity Photo produced a distinctive result, one I find pleasing.
+It could not, however, remove the chromatic aberration, despite having a setting for them.